vicmonmena/mobile-flashcards/README.md

 ## Extra modules

-For feature `Delete Deck` on `DeckDetails` screen, `react-native-elements` has been import used to build a modal to confirm/cancel deletion.
+For feature `Delete Deck` on `DeckDetails` screen, `react-native-modal` has been import used to build a modal to confirm/cancel deletion.
 It is motivated by a bug found using Alert/AlertiOS from `react-native` module whick block the UI when the Alert is shown.